RC Model submarine kit, build for Static or Radio control. 1/120 scale.

 The kit comes with basic components including the following:

-This kit will have a length of approximately 940mm long.
-It will be 98 mm wide.
+This kit will have a length of approximately 940 mm long.
+It is 98 mm wide.

 The kit comprises the following components: